hr21don/Single-Linked-List/README.md

 ## Output

-The example console output calling the print method would display (23, 43 , 83 , 83 , 83 , 100).
+The example console output calls the print method 'print_List()' at the end to display (23, 43 , 83 , 83 , 83 , 100).

 ### References
    GeeksforGeeks.org(2021).https://bit.ly/3CjVrYv.
 Date Accessed: 27/10/21